AlbertWhite/WebPerf-with-Google-Analytics/readme.md

 ![](https://raw.githubusercontent.com/AlbertWhite/WebPerf-with-Google-Analytics/master/images/4.png)

-### Helper function for tracking reponse time to user action
+### Helper function for tracking user interaction response time

 If a user action concerns multiple pages, it is not easy to calculate delta time within one file.
 We need a helper function and save the timestamp data somewhere stable, for example, redux store, window object or cache.